fuse-box/fuse-box/docs/webworkers.md

 Now, but what if you want some custom configuration?
 No problem, we got your covered.

-## Default behaviour
+## Default behavior

 - Watching - WebWorker bundles will be watched automatically and re-bundled when changed.
 - Shared Cache object - to avoid racing conditions
-- Everything will be bunlding in 1 file
+- Everything will be bundling in 1 file

 ## Ignoring watcher paths